(A partnership between UKaid Sakchyam and Nepal Insurers’ Association)

 After several rounds of discussions, NIA and NMBA signed a Memorandum of Understand (MoU) to use Microfinance Institutions (MFIs) as distribution channels to expand the reach of insurance among their members.
 This is the first time these associations have formed a partnership to expand the reach of microinsurance to low-income households.

-As part of the partnership, NIA has formed a pool of all 17 non-life insurance companies working in Nepal, where Shikhar Insurance Company Ltd. has been appointed as the pool manager.
-A management team at NIA and Shikhar Insurance will coordinate with MFIs and other insurance companies to distribute insurance products (the modality of the partnership is shown in the figure below.
+As a part of the partnership, NIA formed a pool of all 20 non-life insurance companies in Nepal, with Shikhar Insurance Company Ltd. as the appointed pool manager.
+A management team at NIA supported by the pool manager coordinates with MFIs and other insurance companies to distribute insurance products; the modality of the partnership is shown in the figure below.

-As of March 2019:
+As of Sep 2019:

-- 20 MFIs have received agency license
+- 22 MFIs and 1 cooperative have received agency license.